LoyolaChicagoBooks/unoapi/source/15-modern-cpp/modern-cpp.rst

 Modern C++ as a Better C (and C++)
 ==================================

-.. note:: This text contains a mix of original writing and strategic use of Chat-GPT4.
+.. note:: This text contains a mix of original writing and programming with strategic use of Chat-GPT4 via intelligent/clever prompting.
 All examples will be available in our repository with an appropriate **cmake** build file and tests.
 We will also make our prompts and analysis available, similar to what we have done for our recent ongoing study of Chat-GPT4 and Systems Programming.
 See https://doi.org/10.6084/m9.figshare.22257274.

 If you want to learn SYCL and OneAPI *properly*  you will need to come up to speed with Modern C++.
 In our experience, we know many people who say they "know" C++.
 C++ has undergone numerous changes since it was introduced in the 1980s and 1990s.
 While the original syntax remains intact, if you have not kept up with the changes since then (notably, C++ 11), you should take steps to refresh your knowlege of the language, since many of its recent features make it virtually *unrecognizable* from its earlier incarnations.